Food, sex, exercise – all may involve a variety of commonly enjoyed experiences that are healthy, essential parts of our lives.

 No matter what it is called or the exact nature of the behavior, if it results in damage to self-esteem, relationships, career or your physical and/or mental health, you may need help to manage it.

-All attendees will receive the course materials as a digital book.
-A printed copy of the course book is available, at a discount to attendees, for $40.
+All attendees will receive the course book as a digital download.
+A printed copy of the course book is available, at a discount to attendees, for $20.
 Additional copies are available at full price.
-If you wish to purchase the printed version of the course book, please call PBI customer service at 800-932-4637.
-Please allow up to two weeks after the program for the printed version of the course book to be shipped.
+If you wish to purchase the printed version of the course book, please call PBI Customer Service at 800-932-4637.
+Please allow up to two weeks after the program for the printed versions of the course book to be shipped.